Nursing Home Abuse

 Elder Abuse and Dependent Adult Civil Protection Act

-After years of near dormancy, the law designed for senior citizens to protect them against physical and financial abuse known as the Elder Abuse and Dependent Adult Civil Protection Act is receiving attention from a small number of lawyers including the Law Offices of Nadrich & Cohen, LLP.
+After years of near dormancy, the law designed for senior citizens to protect them against physical and financial abuse known as the Elder Abuse and Dependent Adult Civil Protection Act is receiving attention from a small number of lawyers including the Law Offices of Nadrich & Cohen Accident Injury Lawyers.
 Protecting the elderly is extremely important and this includes protecting the elderly from physical abuse against nursing homes, hospitals and even from their own families.

 In cases of elder abuse, we have successfully used the Elder Abuse Act against individuals and corporations to obtain compensation for the elderly and dependent adult children against physical abuse.